 I know that my 14 year old son is far more interested in a Maryland football jersey than he is in buying a 1989-looking Steelers uniform.
 Young players and fans are captivated by the edgy, bold look of the current college sports uniform trends.
 The NFL needs to embrace this visual edge to add some appeal to their younger audience.

-The Bronco's uniforms did have a few nice touches, like the small emboidered two-toned edges to the large tackle twill numbers accross the back, as well as the accent contrasting color trims around the neck; but that does not do enough to overcome the overall "blah" look and feel of the current NFL uniform offering.
+The Broncos uniforms did have a few nice touches, like the small embroidered two-toned edges to the large tackle twill numbers across the back, as well as the accent contrasting color trims around the neck; but that does not do enough to overcome the overall "blah" look and feel of the current NFL uniform offering.

 So as the season continues and the throwback days arrive, and other special games nominated for sheer self promotion; let's hope that the NFL has some more appealing uniform designs up their sleeve.

 Share this Story